boeni-industries/aico/docs/admin/cli.md

 - All commands provide clear, actionable, and colorized output.
 - Sensitive operations require confirmation or a `--yes` flag.
 - CLI never stores credentials in plaintext; all keys are protected using platform-native secure storage.
-- Filesystem encryption is implemented using SecureFS (system dependency; see requirements).
+- Database encryption is implemented using native database encryption features (SQLCipher, DuckDB, RocksDB).
 - Incomplete or ambiguous commands trigger predictive help text.

 ### Notes
-- `SecureFS` must be installed on the system (see [installation guide](https://github.com/netheril96/securefs)).
+- Database encryption uses native encryption features of each database engine for optimal performance.
-- `SecureFS CLI` is used for encrypted filesystem operations.
+- File encryption wrapper uses the `cryptography` library for cross-platform compatibility.
 - Key management is handled by the shared library (`AICOKeyManager`).
 - Audit logs and health checks are extensible for future compliance needs.